open-gitops/documents/PRINCIPLES.md

 1. **The principle of declarative desired state**

-    A system managed by GitOps must have its _Desired State_ expressed declaritively as data in a format writable and readable by both humans and machines.
+    A system managed by GitOps must have its _Desired State_ expressed declaratively as data in a format writable and readable by both humans and machines.

 2. **The principle of immutable desired state versions**